 A BIT ABOUT ME

-Archie holds a degree in Philosophy and Theology from Christ Church, Oxford, where he was also a Choral Scholar at the Cathedral.
-He spent his gap year singing at St John’s College, Cambridge, under Andrew Nethsingha.
-Before that, he studied at the Junior Department of the Royal Conservatoire of Scotland with Paul Keohone, having begun his musical journey as a chorister at Durham Cathedral under James Lancelot.
-He has studied with Miranda Wright since that time.
+Alongside his performing career, Archie recently completed a Graduate Diploma in Law at BPP University, supported by the Sir Elihu Lauterpacht Scholarship from Gray’s Inn and the Career Commitment Scholarship from BPP.
+He holds a degree in Philosophy and Theology from Christ Church, Oxford, where he was a Choral Scholar, and spent his gap year singing at St John’s College, Cambridge under Andrew Nethsingha.
+His early training took place at the Royal Conservatoire of Scotland’s Junior Department with Paul Keohone, and as a chorister at Durham Cathedral under James Lancelot — where his vocal studies with Miranda Wright began.